ArijitsPy/exam_interface/README.md

-# Exam Interface For Computer Based MCQ Tests
+# Exam Interface For Computer Based MCQ/MSQ Tests

 This project provides a basic offline exam interface for users to take exams on their local computers.